 Catholic School Special Tuition Grant

 - Provides up to a 50 percent tuition reduction for full-time teachers and principals in Catholic schools of the Archdiocese of Seattle who are enrolled and fully admitted to a master's program in the College of Education.
+Can not be combined with other institutional scholarships.

 - A separate application from the Seattle University's Student Financial Services Ofﬁce is required.